jamonholmgren/ProMotion/docs/Reference/ProMotion CollectionScreen.md

 ### Accessors

-You get all the normal accessors of `PM::Screen`, but no documented TableScreen accessors are available.
+You get all the normal accessors of `PM::Screen`, but no documented CollectionScreen accessors are available.

 ---